-The gateway to AUT, Ngā Wai o Horotiu marae is located on the City Campus and can be hired for community use.
+The gateway to AUT, Ngā Wai o Horotiu marae is located on the City Campus.
 Ngā Wai o Horotiu marae is a whānau, cultural and spiritual centre.
 It embraces the history of Māori and welcomes the diverse cultures at AUT.